ensemble-ai/exercise-2-camera-control-normanmgu/PeerReview-Exercise2.md

 ___
 #### Justification #####
 The camera trails behind the players based on the follow_speed, and it also works during hyperspeed.
 Exported variables like catchup_speed and leash_distance work as described based on my testing.
 The only problem I notice is that the movement is jittery, but that isn't listed as a requirement for Stage 3.
+And more to do with the Vessell script from what i have heard.

 ___
 ### Stage 4 ###